pankaj10032/Cross-Lingual-and-Multilingual-Language-Modeling/README.md

 Implement techniques like early stopping to prevent overfitting and save the best model checkpoint during training.

 **Here we have used MBERT and XLM-R as the multiingual models and have follow the same steps, have got a training accuracy of 96.8% , Validation and test accurayc are somewhere around the 91.25%.**

+# **Visualizing the cross lingaul textual similarity**
+Visualizing cross-lingual textual similarity can help us gain insights into how different pieces of text in various languages are related to each other

+Here are some visualization techniques and approaches to visualize cross-lingual textual similarity:

+Multidimensional Scaling (MDS):

+MDS is a technique that can be used to visualize textual similarity in a low-dimensional space.
+It maps high-dimensional similarity scores between text documents into a two- or three-dimensional space for visualization.
+You can compute similarity scores (e.g., cosine similarity, Jaccard similarity) between pairs of text documents in different languages and then use MDS to create a scatter plot where each point represents a document.
+Documents that are similar will be closer in the plot.
+Heatmaps:

+Create a heatmap that shows a matrix of similarity scores between pairs of text documents.
+The rows and columns of the matrix correspond to the documents, and the color intensity in each cell represents the similarity score.
+You can use different color scales to highlight similarities and differences effectively. t-SNE (t-distributed Stochastic Neighbor Embedding):

+t-SNE is a dimensionality reduction technique that can be used to visualize textual similarity.
+It aims to preserve the pairwise similarities between data points in a lower-dimensional space.
+Calculate similarity scores and then apply t-SNE to project the documents into a two-dimensional space.
+This will allow you to see how documents cluster based on similarity.
+Word Clouds:

+Create word clouds for each text document to visualize the most prominent terms.
+You can use different colors or sizes to represent the frequency or importance of words.
+Overlay word clouds from different languages to compare and identify common terms or themes.